 Maybe there’s still hope, after all?

-Though Justice League got off to a rocky start at the box office last week, pulling in a very underwhelming $94 million on home turf, it now sounds like the pic could still make a strong finish thanks to a decent second weekend.
-After hitting it big in China over the past few days, we’re learning that DC’s tentpole pulled in another $16.5 million in North America yesterday, which should bring its worldwide total up to $400 million at the time of writing.
+Though Justice League got off to a rocky start at the box office last week, pulling in a very underwhelming $94 million on home turf, it now sounds like the pic could still make a strong finish thanks to its run in various international markets.
+According to the LA Times, China is proving to be a popular territory for the movie, as DC’s tentpole scooped up $52 million there last week, which is being seen as a major victory.